 What is the benefit of snow, ice and sleet?

 Of course, on the city streets it may seem like a nuisance.
 But it’s there for a very important reason.
 On the city streets the snow is there to remind you of the miracle of ice and snow.
-It’s beautiful and it can be a nuisance as well.
-Either way, it’s meant to remind you of the miracle of bread.
+It’s beautiful and at the same time it can be a nuisance but either way it’s meant to remind you of the miracle of bread.
 When you eat bread and delicious fruit in the spring, you’ll be doing so because of the snow that falls in the winter.

 And in the city streets the snow is da’as Hashem.
-It’s there to remind you of the chesed Hashem of snow and bread and food.
-It’s beautiful and yet it can be a nuisance.
-And that’s to remind you of the snow in the fields and mountains.
+It’s there to remind you of the chesed Hashem of snow and bread and food – it reminds you of the snow in the fields and mountains.
 Otherwise you’d forget all about it.
 When you see the snow, you are seeing the chesed Hashem of food.
 Yes, that’s a very important purpose of the snow in the city.
 So when you’re shoveling the snow or walking on the curb, don’t waste that opportunity.
 Look at the snow and remind yourself that Hashem is preparing the earth for the spring and summer.
-That’s what it’s there for.
 That’s what the snow in the city is for.

 TAPE # E-174 (February 1999)